ericleasemorgan/htid2books/README.md

 ## Advanced usage

-Given a delimited text file, such as HathiTrust collection file, it is more than possible to loop through the file, feed HathiTrust identifiers to `htid2books.sh` and ultimately create a "library".
+Given a delimited text file, such as a HathiTrust collection file, it is more than possible to loop through the file, feed HathiTrust identifiers to `htid2books.sh` and ultimately create a "library".
 A script named `collection2books.sh` is included just for this process.
 Usage:

    * `./bin/collection2books.sh <token> <key> <tsv>`